Syntomification and crystalline local systems: Reflexive sheaves on XSyn

 \begin{theorem} Let $\mathcal{E}$ be a coherent prismatic $F$-crystal on some smooth $\X/\Spf \O_K$.
 Then $\mathcal{E}$ is reflexive if and only if $\mathcal{E}$ is an analytic prismatic $F$-crystal. \end{theorem}

 \begin{proof} First, we claim there is a fully faithful inclusion functor

 where the target is the category of reflexive prismatic $F$-crystals.
 Full faithfulness is automatic, so we only need to show analytic prismatic $F$-crystals are reflexive.
-By Zariski descent of both categories (see Lemma \ref{lem:refl_desc}), we can assume $\X$ is \'{e}tale over $\O_K\langle \X_1^\pm, \ldots, \X_n^\pm \rangle$ by choosing a framing.
+By Zariski descent of both categories (see Lemma \ref{lem:refl_desc}), we can assume $\X$ is \'{e}tale over $\Spf \O_K\langle \X_1^\pm, \ldots, \X_n^\pm \rangle$ by choosing a framing.
 We can choose a Breuil-Kisin prism $(\rA,\I)$ so $\Spf \rA/\I\simeq \X$.
 Noting that we can test reflexivity after evaluation on this prism by the second claim in Lemma \ref{lem:refl_desc}, we use that any $*$-extension of a vector bundle on $\Spec \rA \setminus \V(p,\I)$ is a reflexive module over $\rA$ as $\rA$ is Noetherian regular.
-This is shown in Stacks Project \href{https://stacks.math.columbia.edu/tag/0EBJ}{0EBJ}.
+This is shown in Stacks Project \href{https://stacks.math.columbia.edu/tag/0EBJ}{0EBJ} (one may reduce to this situation).